Who Are Pookie and Jett Puckett?

 When I don’t know what to wear, I always go with all black🖤 #datenight #couple #outfits #hermes♬ original sound - Campbell Puckett

-They met at a wine bar in Philadelphia while Jett was pursuing his joint MBA/JD at UPenn and Pookie was a flight attendant.
+They met at a wine bar in Philadelphia while Jett was pursuing his joint M.B.A./J.D. at the University of Pennsylvania and Pookie was a flight attendant.
 Does that sound like something BookTok made up?
 Yeah, definitely, but Pookie and Jett live a charmed life.

 Why are people so into them?